 Return of Title IV Funds (Federal Financial Aid Funds)

-If you are a recipient of financial aid (Title IV) funds and withdraw from all of your classes prior to October 31, 2014 for the Fall 2014 semester, the institution is required to determine the amount of unearned financial aid funds that must be returned to the Title IV program(s).
+If you are a recipient of financial aid (Title IV) funds and withdraw from all of your classes prior to March 27, 2015 for the Spring 2015 semester, the institution is required to determine the amount of unearned financial aid funds that must be returned to the Title IV program(s).
 Depending on the amount of financial aid disbursed to you, you may be liable for a portion of the amount of unearned financial aid that must be returned to the Title IV program(s).
 To fully withdraw from the University, you can initiate the withdrawal process by telephone by contacting the Office of the Registrar at (219) 989-2181 or by visiting the Enrollment Services Center located in Lawshe Hall, Room 130.

 Financial Aid Disbursement and Refund Information